 Treem went on to win a WGA Award for In Treatment, a nomination for a Humanitas Award, and a new gig as a writer/producer for the Mark Wahlberg/Stephen Levinson HBO series How to Make It In America.

-Read the rest of her interview and give thanks to Kris (USA) for the heads up on this!
+We give thanks to Kris (USA) for the heads up on this!

 Sarah always says such nice things…